LLM-SAA: LLM-persona Generated Distributions for Decision-making: Introduction

 Answering these questions is subtle.
 On one hand, $\hF$ can lead to the right decision for completely the wrong reason, yielding a ``lucky guess'' when $\hF$ had no resemblance to $F$.
 On the other hand, expecting $\hF$ to look \textit{exactly} like $F$ may be unnecessary for systematically making good decisions.
 We balance between these extremes by testing a \textit{range} of exogenous problem parameters that change the optimal decision under $F$.
 This makes it harder to repeatedly make a ``lucky guess'', yet does not require $\hF$ to be identical to $F$.
 As an example, for the pricing problem, we can adjust the cost of procuring the product, which affects its optimal price.
 For $\hF$ to yield a good decision under a range of costs, it just needs to correctly capture the \textit{relevant} features of $F$, such as where purchase probabilities drop sharply; see \Cref{app:wtpPlots} for an illustration of this.

-Next, we must define a reasonable range of problem parameters to evaluate.
+Continuing along our idea, we must define a reasonable range of problem parameters to evaluate.
 To avoid arbitrariness, we resort to \textit{worst-case analysis}, where we identify the problem parameters that make the decision suggested by $\hF$ look pessimal relative to the optimal decision knowing $F$.
 To our knowledge, this is a new concept in data-driven and robust optimization (see \Cref{sec:optRelWk}); computing these worst-case parameters for a given $\hF$ and $F$ poses an interesting problem.

-\paragraph{Contributions and approach.} Our main contribution is to develop a evaluation methodology for the LLM-SAA pipeline, whereby we measure downstream decision quality rather than statistical alignment.
+\paragraph{Contributions and approach.} Our main contribution is to consider the LLM-SAA pipeline and propose evaluation metrics for it, whereby we measure downstream decision quality rather than the statistical similarity of the LLM-generated distributions.
 We apply this methodology to three well-studied problems in operations research: assortment, pricing, and newsvendor.

 We define decision-aware performance metrics based on \emph{competitive ratios} that compare the performance of the action optimized under $\hF$ to the true optimal action under $F$.
 We study both the worst-case competitive ratio over problem parameters, and an average-case competitive ratio over a parameter distribution.
-Our main technical contribution is showing how to compute the worst-case competitive ratio under the three problem settings that we study.
+Our main technical contribution is showing how to compute the worst-case competitive ratio under the three settings.
 Moreover, we show that this worst-case metric is reasonably concordant with average-case parameter ranges that one may deem relevant \citep[cf.][]{roughgarden2021beyond}.